ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Proposed Token Assignment and Context-Aware Masked Token Prediction

-Since the CSI of each device ${\bf h}_k$, $\forall k \in [K]$, is assumed to remain constant over $N$ time slots, we begin by clustering the estimated channel vectors $\widehat{\mathcal{F}}$ into $K$ groups, referred to as the {\it coarse assignment}.
-This allows the corresponding active tokens to be assigned to $K$ devices simultaneously.
-In the absence of token collisions, this clustering effectively resolves the token assignment problem (\ref{subprob2-2}).
-However, when token collisions occur, some of the estimated CSI and the associated tokens cannot be assigned to any device, resulting in unfilled/empty positions in the estimated token sequences, referred to as {\it masked positions}.
-To address this issue, after the coarse assignment, we calculate a score matrix to refine the assignment and identify a \textit{candidate token set} for the masked positions, and finally predict the masked tokens based on the semantic context and the candidate token set.
+Under the slow-fading channel assumption, the channel vector of each active device is approximately invariant over the $N$ time slots.
+Hence, the estimated CSI in $\widehat{\mathcal F}$ are expected to form device-dependent clusters.
+We therefore begin with a coarse token assignment by clustering $\widehat{\mathcal F}$ into $\widehat K$ groups, where $\widehat K$ denotes the estimated number of active devices.
+This step associates the detected active tokens across different time slots with $\widehat K$ estimated device streams.
+In the absence of token collisions and severe detection errors, such clustering can effectively resolve the token assignment problem in~(\ref{subprob2-2}).
+However, when token collisions or unreliable detections occur, some token positions may remain ambiguous or unfilled in the estimated token sequences, which are referred to as \emph{masked positions}.
+To address this issue, after coarse assignment, we construct a score matrix to refine the assignment and identify a \emph{candidate token set} for the masked positions.
+The masked tokens are then predicted by exploiting both the semantic context and the candidate token set.